CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Final/SecondReview.md

 ## Overall Conclusion on Documentation

-Coverage of code documentation is good enough.
-Build and Install instructions are clear and the reviewer was able to apply them successfully.
+The Coverage of code documentation is good enough.
+Build and Install instructions are clear, and the reviewer was able to apply them successfully.

 # Open Source Practices